 Track this metric: Agent productivity (policies per agent).
 LIC averages 15.3 vs. private players’ 1.6—but if this gap narrows, it signals distribution advantage eroding.

-LIC’s reported profits, solvency ratio, and embedded value figures are drawn from statutory disclosures published in the company’s official investor relations filings, which outline audited financial results, capital adequacy, and long-term value assumptions.
+LIC’s reported profits, solvency ratio, and embedded value figures are drawn from the audited Financial Results and Statutory Disclosures, which provide a granular view of the company’s capital adequacy and long-term value assumptions.

 | Metric | Value | Notes / Source |